 addresses the lack of diversity in both creative fields.
 In order to expand knowledge

-about pioneering ballerinas who broke barriers, MFIT will present a special public
+about pioneering ballerinas who broke barriers, MFIT presented a special public program

-program on the topic.
-A panel featuring the first generation of African American ballerinas
+on the topic.
+A panel discussion featuring the first generation of African American

-who rose to national and international stardom will feature Virginia Johnson and Lydia
+ballerinas who rose to national and international stardom included Virginia Johnson

-Abarca of Dance Theatre of Harlem, Aesha Ash of the New York City Ballet, and Debra
+and Lydia Abarca of Dance Theatre of Harlem, Aesha Ash of the New York City Ballet,

-Austin, who danced with the New York City Ballet before becoming a principal dancer
+and Debra Austin, who danced with the New York City Ballet before becoming a principal

-at the Pennsylvania Ballet, one of America’s leading dance companies, in 1982.
-This
+dancer at the Pennsylvania Ballet, one of America’s leading dance companies, in 1982.

-panel discussion will take place on February 27, 2020, during Black History Month.
+This panel discussion took place on February 27, 2020, during Black History Month.

 The exhibition is accompanied by a lavishly illustrated book, published by Vendome Press.
 In addition to the main essays written by Patricia Mears, deputy director of MFIT,